keerthinalabotu/cse15l-lab-reports/lab5.md

 Hello,

-My implementation for Rotating an array list is not working when I run my bash grade.sh.
-I believe it might have something to do with how I'm accessing values within the copy array and assign them to the values array.
+My implementation for rotating an array list is not working when I run my `bash grade.sh`.
+I believe it might have something to do with how I'm accessing values within the `copy` array and assign them to the values array.

 The errors I received when running the `bash grade.sh` was this:
 ![image](https://github.com/keerthinalabotu/cse15l-lab-reports/assets/144857467/4ae615d0-2eb0-4f8a-b3d5-55584b596f86)